Big Haleakala - Road to Hana Day

 Grandma's Coffee House:

 Now it's time for a fantastic breakfast and coffee.
 It will take you about 35 to 45 minutes to get to Grandma's from the top of the Summit.
-It's only 17 miles down the mountain, but it's all switch backs and traffic.
+It's only 17 miles down the mountain, but it's all switchbacks and traffic.

 Kipahulu Visitor Center/Bamboo Forest

-What can I say about Hana Town.
+What can I say about Hana Town?
 There's not much there to see or do.
 The locals are not particularly friendly.
 There are a few attractions, but nothing to get super exceeded about.
-But the do have a pretty good Food Truck Stop, which we highly recommend.
+But they do have a pretty good Food Truck Stop, which we highly recommend.
 There is a really good Thai Food Truck that we like to visit.
 It's Ae's Thai Kitchen.
 The Pad-Thai is really good.

 The Road from Hana to Paia: